 In any pond, rocks of some kind are essential.
-They’re perfect for creating a natural surrounding for your pond, effortlessly blending it into your garden… Or it might seem effortless.
+They’re perfect for creating a natural surrounding for your pond, effortlessly blending it into your garden… or, at least, it might seem effortless.

 It’s important to take in the entire look of your garden when considering this, not just the look of the pond.
 This is the very reason why we have a design stage.
 Every pond we build is first designed digitally to show our clients exactly how it will look and fit into their garden.